(Disclosure: Some of the links below may be affiliate links)

 I just finished reading Out of The Rat Race – The Quest for Financial Freedom, by Eric Duneau.
 This book is about getting to Financial Freedom and be free to choose what you want to do with your valuable time.

-This book is quite interesting to read.
-It is very well written and contains a huge wealth of information on the money system in the world.
-It offers an alternative to the common idea of Financial Independence.
+This book is interesting to read.
+It is very well written and contains a massive wealth of information on the money system in the world.
+It offers an alternative to the conventional idea of Financial Independence.

 Stay tuned if you want to know why we cannot trust money and how a man became financially free while saving only 8% of his income.